-Seolnongtang refers to a traditional Korean soup made with ox bones, brisket, and other cuts of meat.
-It’s made by boiling beef shank bones for several hours, even up to an entire day, to gradually extract the flavor from the bones.
+Seolnongtang refers to a traditional Korean ox bone soup made with brisket and other cuts of meat.
+A popular comfort food in Korea, it’s made by boiling beef shank bones for several hours, even up to an entire day, to gradually extract the flavor from the bones.

 This slow simmering process turns the broth cloudy and milky white.
 Brisket and other cuts of beef are then added to the broth along with rice and soft wheat noodles.

-Salt, ground black pepper, red pepper, minced garlic, and chopped spring onions are made available on your table so you can season the soup to taste.
+Salt, ground black pepper, red pepper, minced garlic, and chopped spring onions are made available on your table so you can season your ox bone soup to taste.

 24. Sundubu Jjigae